10 Effective Treatments For A Stiff Neck

 Chiropractic treatments are called cervical manipulation for stiff necks.
 Most importantly, this helps loosen up the joints of the cervical vertebrae, decreasing pain arising from pinched nerves and muscle spasms.
 How can a chiropractor help with neck pain or stiffness?
 Chiropractors often use skilful hands to sharply twist the neck and snap the vertebrae back into alignment!

-- Breaks down adhesions within muscles improving suppleness and mobility.
+• This process breaks down adhesions within muscles, improving suppleness and mobility.

 Deep Tissue Massage

 Deep Tissue Massage mainly targets muscles and fascia at a deep level.
-In deep tissue massage, the massage therapist uses heightened pressure and a firmer touch than is commonly used in conventional Swedish or therapeutic massages.
-In addition, people often claim that deep tissue massage can be initially intense and uncomfortable, but the end results are worth it!
+In deep tissue massage, the therapist uses increased pressure and a firmer touch than is typically used in Swedish or therapeutic massages.
+In addition, people often claim that deep tissue massage can be initially intense and uncomfortable, but the results are worth it!

 Most importantly, medical studies have also shown that deep-tissue massage provides patients with significant benefits, particularly those outlined below.